tmpethick/pethick-site-hakyll/posts/2019-11-03-russell-talk.md

 Stuart Russell came to EPFL last Friday to talk about his new book on [Human Compatible: Artificial Intelligence and the Problem of Control][book].
 Broadly speaking there were two main messages: first we should avoid specifying fixed objectives and instead learn them in a dynamic environment where the agent adhere to the human.
-His second main talking point was on the problem of how we aggregate utility -- a similar problem to what the Extreme Altruism movement face.
+His second main talking point was on the problem of how we aggregate utility -- a similar problem to what the Effective Altruism movement face.
 I will expand on these in a bit but let's first look at how he opened.

 #### A confused kicker